9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 It worked well for small numbers, but the program really started to struggle with input size of ten million.
-From this alone we know something\'s not quite right, but it\'s unclear what resources are being used.
-Let\'s investigate.
+From this alone we know something's not quite right, but it's unclear what resources are being used.
+Let's investigate.

 ### Collecting runtime statistics

 To get access to that kind of information, GHC lets us pass flags directly to the Haskell runtime, using the special `+RTS` and `-RTS` flags to delimit arguments reserved for the runtime system.
-The application itself won\'t see those flags, as they\'re immediately consumed by the Haskell runtime system.
+The application itself won't see those flags, as they're immediately consumed by the Haskell runtime system.

 In particular, we can ask the runtime system to gather memory and garbage collector performance numbers with the `-s` flag (as well as control the number of OS threads with `-N`, or tweak the stack and heap sizes).
-We\'ll also use runtime flags to enable different varieties of profiling.
-The complete set of flags the Haskell runtime accepts is documented in the [GHC User\'s Guide](http://www.haskell.org/ghc/docs/latest/html/users_guide/):
+We'll also use runtime flags to enable different varieties of profiling.
+The complete set of flags the Haskell runtime accepts is documented in the [GHC User's Guide](http://www.haskell.org/ghc/docs/latest/html/users_guide/):

-So let\'s run the program with statistic reporting enabled, via `+RTS -sstderr`, yielding this result.
+So let's run the program with statistic reporting enabled, via `+RTS -sstderr`, yielding this result.

 ``` screen